GeorgeDavila/PytorchNeuralStyleStreamlit/README.md

 streamlit run streamlit_main.py

 Best if hosted in local environment.
 Install pytorch from here: https://pytorch.org/ Make sure to use a download that fits your local system, ie if you have CUDA 10.1 you should choose that version.
-Due to the hardware requirements I also made an accompanying google colab notebook
+Due to the hardware requirements I also made an accompanying google colab notebook.

+Works with the current versions (Feb.
+24th 2021) of pytorch and streamlit, so if you have these then you might be able to run locally without a venv.

 ### Colab Notebook
 All the code is included in the google colab notebook pytorchNeuralStyle.ipynb